Dulcinea (The Expanse): Prologue

 Trapped in a small room on a space ship, a frightened young woman wearing a space suit hears ominous sounds and cries out for help, but no one answers.
 She then successfully breaks out of the room on her own, and searches for anyone on the ship.
-Then, she makes her way to the engineering bay, which is drenched and glowing with unknown blue material, and notices what looks like a human being sucked inside the vortex.
+She makes her way to the engineering bay, which is drenched and glowing with unknown blue material, and notices what looks like a human being sucked inside the vortex.
 She screams.

 Ceres Station

 Ceres, an asteroid in the Belt, has been transformed into the most vital port in the Belt, whose occupants work and live there under harsh circumstances, such as physical deterioration from the gravity and their residence in space, rationing of air and water, and constant mistreatment by Earthers and Martians.
 Belters have grown contemptuous and have organized activist groups, such as the Outer Planets Alliance (OPA), in order to raise awareness and recognition for the Belters.
-Joe Miller is a Belter who works as a corrupt detective for Earth-based Star Helix Security, the Earther police force on Ceres, and is often scolded by his own people, who call him a "welwala" (Belter for 'traitor to our people').
+Joe Miller is a Belter who works as a corrupt detective for Earth-based Star Helix Security, the Earther police force on Ceres, and is often scolded by his own people, who call him a "welwala" ("traitor to our people" in Belter Creole).